 Brunch doesn’t get any better than this Vegan Eggs Florentine.
 Made with tofu, spinach, and dairy-free hollandaise sauce, this recipe is perfect for Easter, Mother’s Day, or any day you’re craving a savory breakfast dish.

 When relating to food, the word “Florentine” refers to spinach.
 It’s said that Catherine de Medici, who was born in Florence, introduced spinach to French cuisine.
-A dish that is prepared a dish prepared “à la Forentine” would be one made with spinach.
+A dish that is prepared a dish prepared “à la Florentine” would be one made with spinach.
 Traditionally, the spinach would be simmered in butter, which is a little too decadent for my tastes.

 Eggs Florentine customarily consists of toasted bread or English muffins, poached eggs, and spinach topped with Mornay sauce.
 Mornay sauce is a creamy béchamel that has added cheese.